 Some of the best zero-waste Christmas gifts are those that keep on giving long after the leftovers have gone.
 Consider giving experiences that create memories.
 Many zero-waste experiences come in the form of gift cards, so there’ll still be something for the family to unwrap.

-For the outdoorsy sort, consider rock climbing, kayaking, or a bushcraft course.
+Consider rock climbing, kayaking, or a bushcraft course for the outdoorsy sort.
 Or an outdoors or camping excursion into nature.
 Music lovers will always appreciate tickets to see their favorite artists in concert.
 Or gift sports fans tickets to games or a session with a professional on the golf course, tennis court, or football field.

 Memberships in knitting clubs, galleries, or museums are all good shouts.

-For those not familiar with the concept, the basic idea is that you dish out a person in your group to buy for in secret.
+The basic idea for those unfamiliar with the concept is to dish out a person in your group to buy for in secret.
 Popular in the workplace and amongst groups of friends, secret Santa works just as well for family gatherings or guests on the 25th.

 If you’re altogether a bit before the big day, you can put all the names in a hat and have everyone select one.
 Alternatively, someone can allocate them at random via email or WhatsApp.
-They, of course, might know who is buying for who, but no one else will.
-And then you simply buy a gift for your allocated person.
+They, of course, might know who is buying for whom, but no one else will.
+Then, you simply buy a gift for your allocated person.

 Buying for a single person in the group not only makes shopping easier and cheaper, but it also reduces the number of stuff friends and family buy to give at Christmas.

-You can even place a price cap on eco-friendly gifts, say up to $25.
+You can even place a price cap on eco-friendly gifts up to $25.
 Or anything you like really and suits your group.
 And then, for a low-waste Christmas, set some guidelines to ensure everyone participates.
 E.g., no plastic packaging, sellotape, plastic goods, toys, etc.

-If you set a low price point, you’ll even encourage people to create gifts themselves, such as baking or upcycling things around the home or from online thrift stores.
+Setting a low price point will encourage people to create gifts themselves, such as baking or upcycling things around the home or from online thrift stores.

-When giving physical gifts, avoiding plastic, and going for zero waste is not always easy.
+When we give gifts, avoiding plastic and going for zero waste is not always easy.

 When buying clothes as gifts, make sure to look for organic cotton or wool, for example, as even that funky t-shirt is likely to contain plastic if it's blended with acrylic or nylon.